Bash-09/tf2_bot_kicker/README.md

 tl;dr:
 1. Add `bind F7 "exec command"` to autoexec.cfg
 2. Add `-condebug -conclearlog` to your Steam TF2 launch options.
+3. Make sure the TF2 directory is correct in `cfg/settings.cfg`
-3. Launch TF2.
+4. Launch TF2.
-4. Run the program.
+5. Run the program.

 Ensure when you run the program it is accompanied by it's cfg folder with at least a settings.cfg and bots.cfg file.